Sporiff/Rootkey-Website/docs/source/tech/2018-05-08-deploying-sophos-in-a-production-environment.rst

 first boot, then place a chmod script at the end of the sequence to run as the last step of the initial build process.
 Lo and behold, a working Sophos install.

-Both of these scripts can be found on my `GitHub <https://github.com/Sporiff/Sophos-Mac>`_.
+Both of these scripts can be found in this `GitHub repo <https://github.com/Sporiff/Sophos-Mac>`_.

 Clearing False Positives
 ------------------------